pcampbe/zero-trust-authorization-with-opa/README.md

 * The Rego policies must be built as a Bundle and loaded into OPA.

 ![protect-surface.png](protect-surface.png)
+The area outlined in red refers to the FedRAMP authorization boundary but can also be thought of as the protect surface in a zero-trust architectures.

 1. Create an S3 bucket for storing the data files